Rouhani, a man of the Islamic Revolution, opens Iran to West | Taiwan News

 "I say to all nations and governments: We will not forget the past, but we do not wish to live in the past," Rouhani said.
 "We will not forget war and sanctions, but we look to peace and development."

-The nuclear deal led to Airbus and Chicago-based Boeing Co. signing multi-billion-dollar deals with Iran for airplanes and sent Iranian crude back into many markets.
+The nuclear deal led to Airbus and Chicago-based Boeing Co. to sign multi-billion-dollar deals with Iran for airplanes and sent Iranian crude back into many markets.
 But Iran's weak economy and high unemployment stubbornly remained, in part over foreign firms' trepidation about entering Iran.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellap .
 His work can be found at http://apne.ws/2galNpz .